SalomePlatform/shaper/src/PrimitivesPlugin/doc/sphereFeature.rst

 Sphere
 ======

-The feature Sphere creates a sphere solid.
+Sphere feature creates a sphere solid.

 To create a Sphere in the active part: